Denton County Court Plan

 3.

-through an associate, no later than three (3) working days after the date of
+in person, not through an associate, no later than three (3) working days after

 4.